-The Burren is a very exciting place to those interested in plants.
+The Burren is a very exciting place

 The warmth the limestone gives and the shelter plants receive in